burger icon

 No one wants their info tossed around.
 Here's how WooCasino keeps it tight (well, as best as anyone can in 2025):

 • Encryption everywhere (128-bit SSL)-same as your bank.
 Data's kept on locked-down servers, with regular security checks.
-Part of their Curaçao GCB rules these days.
+Part of their Curaçao license (Antillephone N.V.) rules these days.
 For the full legalese, the privacy page has it all.

-• Your profile: name, address, DOB, device info, IP, payment trail.
+• Your profile: name, address, DOB, phone number, device info, IP, payment trail.
 That's all for the usual: proving your ID, stopping dodgy behaviour, money laundering hoops, and responsible gambling.
-Some stuff goes to third-party payment and ID checkers.
-Opt out of marketing whenever you like in your settings or ask support for help.
+Some players report receiving marketing SMS after phone verification, though the author has not personally experienced this.
+You can opt out of marketing whenever you like in your settings or ask support for help.

 • Yep, you can ask for a full copy or get bits deleted by contacting support.
 The serious stuff (ID, payments) stays on file for five years after you close your account-global casino law.
 For nitty-gritty details, suss the privacy policy.